Improving Quality of Life

 Aging & Disabled Resources

 At Thrive, we want to improve the quality of life in West Central Indiana for everyone, from newborns to the elderly.
 We know that life for our aging and disabled community members can be challenging at times.
 We also know that caring for an aging or disabled loved one can be mentally and physically draining at times.
 That’s why Thrive’s goal is to provide resources that ease those difficulties and help our elderly and disabled clients live happier, more connected lives.
-We connect our community members to private, state and federal resources and funding, providing them with the resources they need to function independently, with dignity, and a better quality of life.
-Call us at (812) 917-3145 to learn more and get connected to resources today!
+Since 1974, when we were established as the Indiana Area 7 Agency on Aging and Disabled, we have been connecting members with private, state, and federal resources and funding.
+Our goal is to provide the support they need to live independently, with dignity, and to enjoy a better quality of life.

-Thrive’s 2022 Housing Analysis Report, indicates the population of elderly residents 65 and older in West Central Indiana will grow from 17.4% to 21.2% reaching it’s peak in 2050.
-Currently, 44.8% our regional population (7 counties) is 50 or older, and/or are slightly younger and empty nesters.
-As our population continues to age, it is extremely important to help individuals start to plan how to age in place longer with a high quality of life.
-That’s where Thrive comes in.
-Thrive has access to many local, state, and federal resources for our elderly and disabled citizens, from grant funding for region-wdie programs, to funds for individuals, their caretakers, and their homes.
-Whether you are 60+ or younger and wanting to start planning for your later years, these resources are available to you.
+Thrive’s 2022 Housing Analysis Report highlights that the elderly population (65+) in West Central Indiana is projected to grow nearly 4% by 2050.
+45% of the regional population is 50 or older, including empty nesters.
+As the population ages, it is crucial to help individuals plan to age in place with a high quality of life.
+Thrive offers access to local, state, and federal resources for elderly and disabled citizens, including grant funding for regional programs and individual support.

-By reaching out to Thrive, you gain access to resources that will improve your quality of life and help you live happy, healthier lives.
-Our certified team is dedicated to listening to your concerns and needs, creating a practical care plan, and finding the resources to better your life and ease any difficulties you may be facing!
+By contacting Thrive, you can access resources to improve your quality of life and live healthier, happier lives.
+Our certified team is dedicated to understanding your needs, creating practical care plans, and finding resources to ease any difficulties you may face.

-Thrive’s Aging and Disabled Resources division serves Vigo, Vermillion, Sullivan, Parke, Putnam, and Clay counties.
-Almost 1,500 aging and disabled individuals in these counties are currently receiving services and resources from Thrive.
+Thrive’s Aging and Disabled Resources division serves Vigo, Vermillion, Sullivan, Parke, Putnam, and Clay counties, currently assisting nearly 1,500 aging and disabled individuals.

 Our Focus

 Thrive offers many resources to support our aging and disabled community members.
-We recommend that you call us so that team can connect you to the best resources for your needs!
+We recommend you call us so our team can connect you to the best resources for your needs!
 You can read more about these resources below.

 In-Home Services and Care